Mierenga/ide.vim/README.md

 The `make test` command from the python sample redirects its output to a file that is viewable with `make tail-test`.

-`logging.yaml` is a logging config intended to be read into a python

 # Samples
 A python sample Makefile along with a logging.yaml config file that it would be used with is included in the `samples/python` folder.